 Primary and Secondary Renewal Program - In fiscal year 2016, the Noman M. Cole, Jr. Pollution Control Plant initiated a renewal program of the facility's primary and secondary process areas.
 The goal of the program is to renew facilities to address current and future process, technological, and capacity needs.
 The program currently has two major phases, interim sustaining improvements and the major program renewal which includes piloting of technologies.
-Assessment and design of the interim sustaining improvement is in progress and construction is scheduled to start in fiscal year 2023.
+Assessment and design of the interim sustaining improvement was completed, and construction started in fiscal year 2023.
 Depending on the results of piloting and technologies selected construction on the first phase of the major program is estimated to start in fiscal year 2030.

 Major Sustaining Program - In fiscal year 2020, WTD initiated a Major Sustaining Study to evaluate infrastructure throughout the facility, include portions of the advanced water treatment, reclaimed water, and preliminary treatment systems.
-It is expected that this evaluation will be completed in fiscal year 2021.
+This evaluation was completed in fiscal year 2023.
 Upon completion, appropriate projects and schedules will be created to address findings of the study, both in terms of scope and timing.
 It is anticipated that findings of the evaluation will result in multiple design and construction packages with some their implementation occurring within the next five fiscal years.